Skip to main content

 High fevers and confusion with treatment changes

-Although rare, stopping Rytary (carbidopa / levodopa) or lowering your dose suddenly can cause withdrawal symptoms that look similar to those of neuroleptic malignant syndrome (NMS).
+Although rare, stopping Rytary (carbidopa / levodopa) or lowering your dose suddenly can cause withdrawal symptoms.
+They can look similar to those of neuroleptic malignant syndrome (NMS).
 Symptoms can include very high fevers, confusion, muscle stiffness, irregular pulse, changes in breathing, and changes in blood pressure.

 Don't stop taking Rytary (carbidopa / levodopa) or lower your dose without talking to your prescriber first.
-They can instruct you on how to do this safely.
+They can tell you how to do this safely.

 Heart problems